1. Power Requirements and Business Internet

 2) Connect Port 1 of the switch to LAN on the Touchpoint Local Cloud

-3) Connect Port 4 of the switch to LAN on the 4G device
+3) Connect Port 4 of the switch to LAN on the 4G device (if present)

 4) Connect Port 5 of the switch to Main port of UFO Access Point